 What to see: Roncesvalles - Logroño

-The Collegiate Museum has valuable pieces, among which we can highlight «Charlemagne's chess».
+The Collegiate Museum has valuable pieces, among which we can highlight "The Chess of Charlemagne".
 The primitive Cloister of S. XIV.
-The Chapel of Santiago.
+The chapel of Santiago.

 The fortress church of San Cernín.

-The Church of San Lorenzo, which guards the bust-reliquary of the patron saint of the city, San Fermín.
+The Church of San Lorenzo, which guards the bust-reliquary of the patron of the city, San Fermín.

-The Citadel, currently converted into a park.
+The Citadel, now converted into a park.

-The Castle Square
+The Castle Square.

 Visit the Church of San Juan Bautista in this town.

 Puente la Reina is famous for its spectacular Romanesque bridge, named after its developer Doña Mayor, wife of Sancho III.